PennlaineChu/Fine-tuning-LLMs-for-Medical-Entity-Extraction/README.md

 ### Methodology

-The data processing and fine-tuning process could be viewed in the jupyter notebook `main.ipynb`
+The data processing, fine-tuning process, and evaluation could be viewed in the jupyter notebook `main.ipynb`